julxi/machine-learning-zoomcamp-2025-midterm/README.md

 ```bash
 uv venv
 ```

-To install all dependencies (e.g., for running notebook.ipynb):
+To run 🗒️ `notebook.ipynb` locally you need to install all dependencies (e.g., for running notebook.ipynb):

 ```bash
 uv sync